← Selected work

 4. 4

 Pay by cardPayment happens in Stripe Checkout.
-Card data never touches Dotty; Stripe hosts the payment page.
+Card data never touches Dotty.

 5. 5

 Marked paidThe invoice updates when a verified Stripe webhook arrives.
-The success page in the browser alone is not enough to trust.
+The success page alone isn't enough to trust.

 What matters in production

-Heavy or secret work goes through Supabase Edge Functions: invites, invoice mail, Checkout sessions, Stripe webhooks, reminder drafts, and reminder sends.
-Resend runs there too.
-The browser does not get the dangerous paths.
+Invites, invoice mail, Checkout sessions, Stripe webhooks, reminder drafts - all of it runs server-side.
+The browser doesn't get the dangerous paths.

 Secrets stay off the client bundle

-Stripe secret keys, Resend, and Anthropic keys sit in Supabase Edge secrets.
-Nothing payment-sensitive or AI-sensitive ships in the client bundle.
-No secret keys hiding in public env vars.
+Stripe, Resend, and Anthropic keys live in Supabase Edge secrets.
+Nothing payment-sensitive ships in the client bundle.

 Forbidden looks like not found

-If you shouldn't see an invoice, the API responds the same whether the ID exists or not.
-That cuts down on fishing for someone else's invoice IDs.
+If you should not see an invoice, the API responds the same whether the ID exists or not.

 AI drafts for overdue reminders, never auto-sent